Prostate Volume Calculator + PSA Density Calculator

 PSA Density in the PI-RADS 3 "Grey Zone"

-MRI vs. Ultrasound (Practical Pitfalls)
+Imaging Pitfalls: MRI vs. Ultrasound

-Consistent use of a prostate volume calculator requires attention to imaging technique.
-One common source of systematic underestimation is the "salami effect," which occurs when gland height is measured on axial images rather than in the true sagittal plane.
-Oblique slicing relative to the long axis leads to underestimation of height and volume.
-Height should always be measured orthogonal to the length measurement.
+The "Salami Effect": A common source of error is measuring gland height on axial images rather than in the true sagittal plane.
+This leads to underestimation of volume.
+Height should always be measured orthogonal to the length measurement on the mid-sagittal image.

 Frequently Asked Questions

-• How do MRI and ultrasound differ in prostate volume measurement?
+How do MRI and ultrasound differ in prostate volume measurement?

 Both modalities use three-dimensional measurements, but MRI provides more reliable visualization of the sagittal plane.
 This reduces height measurement error and improves reproducibility compared with ultrasound.

-• Why is the bullet formula preferred for small prostates?
+Why is the bullet formula preferred for small prostates?

 Dr. Pooyan Khalighinejad

-Reviewed by Pooyan Khalighinejad M.D.
+Reviewed by Pooyan Khalighinejad, M.D.

-PGY-5 Radiology Resident Physician, UT Southwestern Medical Center, USA
+PGY-5 Radiology and Nuclear Medicine Resident Physician, UT Southwestern Medical Center, USA

 2 Comments